SohailSJTU/sohailsjtu.github.io/aboutme.md

 title: About me
 ---

-I am a PhD student at the Language Technologies Institute, Carnegie Mellon University.
-I am advised by xx and yy.
+Currently I have joined the Computer Science School at Zhejiang University as a PhD student I am advised by [Professor Yingcai WU](http://www.ycwu.org/).

-I finished my Masters in Language Technologies at Carnegie Mellon University.
-Prior to this, I was working as Software Engineer at the Search and Technology Center at Microsoft, India.
+I finished my Masters in Computer Vision at Shanghai Jiao Tong University.
+Supervised by Professor WU Jing.

 I completed my undergraduation from Birla Institute of Technology and Science, Pilani, India with a dual degree in Master of Science (Hons.)
 Biological Sciences and Bachelor of Engineering (Hons.)
 Computer Science.

 ### Personal Interests

-I love playing Table Tennis aka Ping Ping in my spare time!
+I love playing Badminton and DOTA 2 in my spare time!